bmhaynie/high-branch/_beer/yucatan-stout.md

 alt:
 availability: Keg
 bitterness:
-description: This imperial stout is strong with a heavy body.
-Cinnamon sticks, peppers, and vanilla beans were added in the fermenter.
+description: An imperial stout aged on cinnamon sticks, peppers, and vanilla beans.
+Thick body from the oats that lends a smoothness to the beer.
 gravity:
 hops:
 ibu: 40